ricaflops/Jupiter-II-Expansion/README.md

 - Video RAM from $2400 to $27FF.
 Use mirror addressing $2000 to $23FF instead (CPU priority).
 - Character Genrator RAM from $2C00 to $2FFF.
 Use mirror addressing $2800 to $2BFF instead (CPU priority).

-Note: Character Generator RAM is write only.
+*Note: Character Generator RAM is write only*

 ### Memory Paging